Underbiking and Sloppy Steering - The Mystery of Tire Squirm and Rim Width

 Part of the draw of the gravel bike is versatility, and rightly so.
 Never before have we had so many bikes capable and fun to ride on so many surfaces.
 But for one bike to do many things, there will be compromises.
 Get realistic about the range of riding you’ll really be doing and choose your wheels from there.

 As for me, I’ll be sticking to my wide rims and the biggest tires my bike can fit.
-We only get one set of teeth, after all, I need all the smoothness I can get.
+We only get one set of teeth, after all, I need all the squish I can get.

 Written by Loren Mason-Gere